 The 8 Best Blu Ray Players

-This wiki has been updated 31 times since it was first published in May of 2015.
+This wiki has been updated 35 times since it was first published in May of 2015.
 If you and your family enjoy watching movies regularly in the comfort of your own home, take a look at these Blu-ray players.
 They can provide stunning visuals, crystal-clear audio, and streaming video support, allowing you to replicate a cinema experience without the high ticket and popcorn prices.
 Most offer 4K disc playback as well as wireless connectivity for online streaming.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes